Desire-Direct/lumpi/README.md

 # Pinephone Devel
 ## Arch Linux ARM barebone image on the eMMC

+How to kill a tty?
+check with `ps -H -t /dev/tty1` and kill with `kill -SIGKILL *PID*`

 ### statusbar with dvtm
 - [x] installed rxvt-unicode
 - [ ] config dvtm

 ### Lynx text-based web browser
-does not work with Google Search :t-rex:
+Google Search does not work :t-rex:

 ### charging
 In a desktop environment (phosh, gnome), I was able to monitor the battery levels of both phone and keyboard, so there is no need to shim the POGO pins.